 Accommodation

-KENYA/TANZANIA hotels and lodges used are 4-5 star properties with hot water, electricity, mosquito netting, dining areas, bar, swimming pools.
-Remote lodges are not air-conditioned though many are at higher elevations where heat is not a factor.
+Our hotels and lodges are 4-5 star properties with hot water, private bath, electricity, mosquito netting, dining areas, bar, swimming pools, gift shop etc. Remote lodges are not air-conditioned (they run on generator) though many are at higher elevations where heat is not a factor.
 Hotel porter service is available throughout (see 'Inclusions').
-Single rooms are limited and likely smaller than twins.
+Single rooms are limited in number and may be smaller than twins.
 Many lodges are quite spread out and you will need to be able to walk up to 10 minutes from public areas to your room.

 Staff and Support